 4. Define your Brand Values and Their Meaning

 Finally, after all the steps from above, you have enough information to start thinking about defining and writing down your brand values.
 And while you’re at it, don’t forget about your target audience – who do you speak too specifically?
 How do you want to present yourself as a brand?

 If you get stuck in this process, you might want to use Startup Happiness Values Deck – ‘a tool that startups can use to discover and discuss their own unique cultural DNA as well as to understand each other and work as a tighter team.’

 Remember that your agency’s values will mean nothing if you don’t explain them carefully to your employees and customers.
 After all, they are more than crucial to your business.
-For example, if one of your brand values is ‘passion’ you need to explain what that actually means whether it is about how every product is designed with the same passion or the passion your employees have towards the work.
+For example, if one of your brand values is ‘passion’ you need to explain what that actually means.
+Is it about how every product is designed with the same passion or the passion your employees have towards the work?

 Be precise in your explanations.